RUCAIBox/RecBole/docs/source/user_guide/model/general/ease.rst

 **Authors:** Harald Steck

-**Abstract:** Combining simple elements from the literature, we dene a linear model that is geared toward sparse data, in particular implicit feedback data for recommender systems.
+**Abstract:** Combining simple elements from the literature, we define a linear model that is geared toward sparse data, in particular implicit feedback data for recommender systems.
 We show that its training objective has a closed-form solution, and discuss the resulting conceptual insights.
-Surprisingly, this simple model achieves better ranking accuracy than various state-of-the-art collaborative-
-ltering approaches, including deep non-linear models, on most of the publicly available data-sets used in our experiments.
+Surprisingly, this simple model achieves better ranking accuracy than various state-of-the-art collaborative filtering approaches, including deep non-linear models, on most of the publicly available data-sets used in our experiments.

 Running with RecBole
 -------------------------

 **Model Hyper-Parameters:**

-- ``reg_weight (float)`` : The L2 regularization weight of the weights.
+- ``reg_weight (float)`` : The L2 regularization weight.
 Defaults to ``250.0``.